lexicHQ/docs/freshdesk-integration.md

 We need to enter relevant values from [Freshdesk](https://freshdesk.com/) here.

-`Account URL`: This is the URL of your Freshdesk home e.g. **https://smartloophelp.freshdesk.com**
+`Account URL`: This is the URL of your Freshdesk home e.g., **https://smartloophelp.freshdesk.com**

 `API Key`: To get the API key, log into your Freshdesk account.
 Click on your username and then Profile Settings.
-The profile page consists the API Key as shown below.
+The profile page consists of the API Key, as shown below.
 Copy and paste this key in *API Key* settings in Smartloop.

 ![](./images/freshdeskAPI-value.png)

 Then click on "Continue".

-Select the company you want to configure with the bot from drop down available next:
+Select the company you want to configure with the bot from drop-down available next:

 ![](./images/freshdesk-settings-2.png)